wasp-lang/wasp/web/docs/auth/social-auth/overview.md

 ### Using the User's Provider Account Details

 Account details are provider-specific.
-Each provider has their own rules for defining the `getUserFieldsFn` and `configFn` functions:
+Each provider has their own rules for defining the `userSignupFields` and `configFn` fields:

 <SocialAuthGrid pagePart="#overrides" />